Paralysis Ticks Guide: Symptoms & Treatment

 What are paralysis ticks?

 There are around 75 different species of ticks in Australia, but the most common are the brown tick and the deadly paralysis tick.
-The paralysis tick is by far the most dangerous parasite when it comes to your pet.
+The paralysis tick is by far the most dangerous parasite for your pet.

-When paralysis ticks attach to our pets, they inject a neurotoxin which causes progressive paralysis, respiratory depression, and if not treated, these animals will succumb to the deadly affects of tick toxin.
+When paralysis ticks attach to our pets, they inject a neurotoxin, which causes progressive paralysis and respiratory depression.
+If not treated, these animals will succumb to the deadly effects of tick toxin.

 Learn about other types of ticks, such as brown dog ticks and bush ticks, here.